BjoernLuig/schroedingers-dice/README.md

 ### Physics

-Radioactive decays are in contrast to a throw of a dice or the random generated numbers of a computer truly random.
+Radioactive decays are in contrast to the throw of a dice or computer generated  random numbers truly random.
 This might not be of any practical use but is philosophically very interesting.
 (Further information: https://www.youtube.com/watch?v=SxP30euw3-0, https://www.youtube.com/watch?v=ZuvK-od647c)

 To detect the radiation of decays (or other radiations) we use a <a href="https://en.wikipedia.org/wiki/Geiger counter">Geiger counter</a> and as a source of radiation an <a href="https://en.wikipedia.org/wiki/Smoke_detector#Ionization">ionization smoke detector</a> containing americanium-241 (see picture below).
 (Booth can easily be obtained via the internet.)